Key facts about the registry

 Data Analyses, Interpretation and Publications

-CURE aims to improve the knowledge on chronic urticaria and urticaria vasculitis, by CURE data analyses, interpretation, reporting and publication.
-Reports containing descriptive information as well as the results of analyses of CURE patient data will be provided for information to CURE ISC members, CURE investigators and eligible partners at regular intervals.
+CURE aims to improve the understanding of chronic urticaria and urticarial vasculitis through data analyses, interpretation, reporting, and scientific publication.
+Reports containing descriptive information as well as results from analyses of CURE patient data are provided at regular intervals to CURE ISC members, CURE investigators, and eligible partners.
 In addition to these regular descriptive data summaries, specific analyses of scientific or clinical interest are conducted.